True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 Why not earn some change from unlocking your phone?

-Download Slidejoy app on your phone and earn cash to your PayPal from looking at relevant ads and content.
+Download the S’more app on your phone and earn points from looking at relevant ads and content on your lockscreen.
+Exchange points for gift cards from major retailers.

 Have to drive to town every day to get to work, or occasionally to run an errand?
 Are you planning to go on a road trip soon?